How to Negotiate Salary for Your Next Career Move

 What is the concept of salary negotiation?

-Why why is it important to negotiate salary?
+Why why is it important to bargain on salary?

-When should I begin to negotiate my salary?
+How soon should I negotiate a salary?

 The experience was nothing short of brilliant.
 Tanja was on the phone to me in mere moments of me making my enquiry, and the resume I received back has been tailored perfectly!
 5 stars!